 Arranging League Matches

-7. The league match days should run from Wednesday to the following Tuesday with the roll over occuring on a Tuesday night.
-The Divisional Admins will advance the match day in game and will endeavour to post the match fixture threads, in your division, some days before.
-These threads must be used by the appropriate coaches to arrange their match.
+7. The Divisional Admins will advance the match day in game and will immediately post the match fixtures in the Match Fixtures forum.
+They will also set up threads for each match in the fixture list which must be used by the appropriate coaches to arrange their match.

 10. Some coaches see last minute adjustments to Team Value as an integral part of the game.
 Some coaches may view this as gamesmanship, it is, but this is Blood Bowl and some coaches will try and play dirty tricks to give their team an advantage.
 This is not something that Admins are expected to police.
 However once the game is joined if a restart is required the inducements taken must be the same.

 11. If a coach cannot make a fixture for a given game week, he is entitled to nominate a proxy player to play the match for him.
 He must notify his opponent, give reasonable notice, and ensure that all communication is visible to divisional Admins and Commissioners.
-For this reason, communication on the issue should be kept to the scheduling thread or at least the open forums if it is being arranged far in advance.
 Once the opposing coach has been notified that the missing coach proposes a proxy, and who that proxy will be, he can either accept the proxy match or reject it and claim the 2-0 adminned win.
 The decision is solely the challenged coach's to make, and he is at liberty to reject the proxy game without prejudice.
 No more than two games should actually be played by a proxy coach for any given team within one season or competition.
 The proxy rule is only intended to cover temporary absences, and where proposed should ideally be planned for well in advance.
 Please note any offered proxy must not be in a position to have any perceived conflict of interest that might arise where their team could be directly or indirectly affected by the match.
 Generally this will not permit another coach within the same division acting as another team's proxy.
-Divisional Admins will rule on a case by case basis if necessary.
+Divisional Admins will rule on a candidates suitability on a case by case basis.

 12. When a disconnect occurs to you in BB2 you should have the opportunity to reconnect and continue the game and you must attempt to do this if able.
-If for some reason you cannot Cyanide will not record a result in game.
-In this event, the two affected coaches will have the option of agreeing between them what would be the fairest outcome had the game continued.
-Requesting the game is reset is an option at this stage.
-The Divisional Admin can therefore effectively wipe all record of the game and you will be free replay the game.
+If you cannot reconnect then the game will create a result which gives the disconnecting coach a loss by 2td.
+In this event it is recommended that coaches do not validate the game, and the two affected coaches will have the option of agreeing between them what would be the fairest outcome had the game continued (See section 13)or requesting the game is reset. .
 It is not acceptable attempt to recreate the state of the game when the disconnect or crash happened.
-Any replay must be played from scratch, with the only exception to this is that you may agree in advance to replicate who kicks and who receives at the beginning of the match.
+Any replay must be played from scratch, with the only exception to this is that you may agree in advance to replicate who receives at the beginning of the match.
 In all other regards the match must be played afresh from Turn 1.